JacobMandelbrot1/JacobMandelbrot1.github.io/_projects/5_project.md

     </div>
 </div>

 After getting the parts, I had to superglue the body together.
-There was one time when the magnet I was putting superglue on attached to another part I was holding which hard, but besides that it was straightforward.
+There was one time when the magnet I was putting superglue on attached to another part I was holding which hurt, but besides that, it was straightforward.
 Here are the results!

 <div class="row justify-content-sm-center">